jjvanzon/Circular-Language-Spec/constructs-drafts/encircle-language-summary.md

             - Certain module objects
     - Modules
     - Delocating members
         - (‘friend’ sorta transfers things out of a type to the nearest module.
 Is all that required?
-Does Symbol not  have better substitutes for this?)
+Might Symbol not  have better substitutes for this?)
     - Access Operators
         - Special operators.
 Are they operators?
 If they are then they should be able to be overloaded.
 Maybe that’s handy too.
         - Access module